-|Performance||native||reduced, especially for 3D GFX||near native, also for 3D GFX|
+|Performance||native||reduced, especially for 3D GFX and file I/O||near native, also for 3D GFX|

 |Requirements||separated installation||memory overhead, fixed resource allocations||many functionally complementary versions, many dependencies|

-|Compatibility to installed application||as good as it gets||nearly as good as it gets||depends on windows software and wine version / configuration|
+|Functionality of installed application||as good as it gets||nearly as good as it gets||depends on windows software and wine version / configuration|

-|Effort maintaining many applications||as good as it gets||low effort to make apps work, but resource-hungry and often bad usability, system updates may break VMs||high effort to make apps work, high effort to not break apps due to system updates or newly installed apps|
+|Effort maintaining many applications||as good as it gets||low effort to make apps work, but resource-hungry and often bad usability, system updates may break VMs||high effort to make apps work, high effort to not break apps due to system upgrades or newly installed apps|

 |Effort maintaining one application||ridiculously high||still too high||justifiable if the application is important|

-Now how does a dolmade compare to that?
+Now how do Dolmades compare to that?

 But wait - aren't only a few apps supported yet?